superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/readme.md

 3. `ATMU`: alt + mousewheel allows you to control brush size in Photoshop or similar design software
 4. `ATMD`: alt + mousewheel allows you to control brush size in Photoshop or similar design software
 5. `POWER`: power button in window
-6. `SNIP`: Hold to move cursor super slow, suitable for precision
+6. `SNIP*`: Hold to move cursor super slow, suitable for precision
 7. `HSCRL`: Hold for trackball scroll
 8. `SCRL`: Enable trackball scroll
 9. `POINT`: Enable trackball pointinng
 10. `TBINS`: Increase trackball speed by 1 level
 11. `TBDES`: Decrease trackball speed by 1 level
 12. `TBRST`: Reset trackball speed

+*SNIP explanation
+Updated in SoflePLUS 2.3 beta.
+Add SNIP function for pimoroni trackball.
+Hold SNIP and cursor will move super slow, convenient for small precision function.
+However, your customised dpi will be reset after SNIP release.
+That means customisation of dpi and snip function cant co-exist in this beta.

 Other functions that can be fulfilled through `Quantum` are removed in `User`.
 1. `NMR` and `NML` move your window to left or right monitor, if you have two monitors.
 Assign LGUI+Shift+Arrow left/right